 - One of the largest ray!
 We are the first to breed multiple manta rays in captivity!

 - Manta rays swim with ease in the beautiful seas of Okinawa.
 Okinawa Churaumi Aquarium was the first to succeed in keeping multiple individual of manta rays and increasing their numbers after the successful reproductions in the tank.

 - A recreation of the Sea of Okinawa through large-scale reproduction coral

 - The Okinawa Churaumi Aquarium introduces an open system in which sea water that is scooped from the ocean enters the aquarium tanks and then is returned to the ocean once again.
-The Coral Sea exhibit showcases the beauty of the seas of Okinawa with 800 different coral colonies representing 70 different species of coral.
+The Coral Sea exhibit showcases the beauty of the seas of Okinawa.
 The large 300m³ tank has no roof, allowing natural sunlight to flood inside.
-Most of the coral has been cultivated for over eight years.
+Most of the coral has been cultivated for over ten years.

 Fish that naturally inhabit coral reef swim excitedly in and out of our coral reef, playing an important role in controlling seaweed and zoanthids which inhibit the growth of coral.

 We hope you enjoy encountering coral that has been cultivated in its natural coral reef habitat.

 - We've recreated unknown species from the deep sea of Okinawa!

 - The deep sea contains mysteries as deep as the Universe.
 Did you know that there are many mysterious forms of life living on the beautiful ocean floor that surrounds Okinawa?